Data Transformations in HiveMQ Data Hub

 payload

-For more information, see Deserialization & Serialization
+A JSON-serializable value representing the payload of the MQTT message.
+For more information, see Deserialization & Serialization.

-Example publish-object in a JavaScript function
+Example use of the Publish object in a JavaScript function

 function transform(publish, context) {